trulywireless/clojure-style-guide/README.md

 forms and macros that introduce local bindings (e.g. `loop`, `let`, `when-let`) and many macros like `when`, `cond`, `as->`, `cond->`, `case`, `with-*`, etc.
+For macros that take pairs of arguments (e.g. `cond`, `cond->`, `case`), it is acceptable to group the pairs by either putting each pair on the same line or (especially when pairs are long) by putting each member of each pair on its own line and separating the pairs with a newline.
 <sup>[[link](#body-indentation)]</sup>